zouharvi/hmm-rust/README.md

 ## Log space

 Another solution to the issue of storing very small probabilities would be to work in log space.
-One of the issues is that it no longer supports the computation of cumulative probability (because the probabilities there are summed) and also it had a negative effect on performance relative to the current solution: for (train, eval) accuracy, the new results were (89.16%, 78.96%).
+One of the issues is that it no longer supports the computation of cumulative probability (because the probabilities there are summed).
+It did not however affect the model performance and for simplicity reasons I left it out.

+## Normalization

+Trellis layer normalization (so that it sums up to 1) had no effect on the output, but still can be turned off by `no_normalize`.
+It would have an effect in case of longer sentences.
+Making the normalization to sum to something other than 1 did not affect the accuracy.

 ## Code structure